.

 There's a beautiful expression in English with the verb to compare; if you COMPARE NOTES WITH SOMEBODY, you talk to someone in order to...

-• THE HEALING POWER OF HUMOUR: MEN DON'T DANCE!
+• THE POWER OF STORY TELLING

 ONLINE SERVICES